-Seasonal weather differences should also be taken into account when drying timber.
+Seasonal weather differences should also be taken into account when drying live edge timber.
 Drying can take place too fast in summer and too slow in winter.
 In summer heat can build up under the cover and dry the top layers of timber too fast causing warping and splitting.
-It is advisable to weight the stack well and use a layer of buffer material such as slab wood on top of the stack and under the iron.
-The top two or three layers of boards should be lower quality seconds.
+It is advisable to weight the stack well and use a layer of buffer material such as slab of wood on top of the stack and under the iron.
+The top two or three layers of wood boards should be lower quality seconds.
 Overhead shading is beneficial for summer drying, such as that provided under trees.
-Shadecloth can be used for the sides of the stack to slow airflow and drying.
-During winter drying of timber is slowed, but provided the stack is covered well so that rain does not penetrate and there is reasonable air-flow through the stack, the timber will not deteriorate.
+Shade cloth can be used for the sides of the stack to slow airflow and drying.
+During winter drying of waney edge timber planks is slowed, but provided the stack is covered well so that rain does not penetrate and there is reasonable air-flow through the stack, the timber will not deteriorate.

 Some durable timbers can be left stacked in the weather and in fact can be conditioned this way in order to slow the drying process.
 In general, however, sun and rain are not conducive to drying of timber.

-Please note the moisture content should be measured in the deeper layers of the plank (half way through).
+Please note the moisture content should be measured in the deeper layers of the wood plank (half way through).
 Surface moisture meters (pinless moisture readers) will not give you a valid reading!
 This is a very important fact to consider especially with very thick or/and very wide timber slabs.
-So please take this basic care at the beginning of the process and buy your wood from a reliable source if you want to avoid disappointment of the table or breakfast bar moving uncontrollably (incl but not limited to warping, twisting, cracks, splits and potential damages to the neighbouring furniture) in your kitchen or dining room!
+So please take this basic care at the beginning of the process and buy your wood slab from a reliable source if you want to avoid disappointment of the table or breakfast bar moving uncontrollably (incl but not limited to warping, twisting, cracks, splits and potential damages to the neighbouring furniture) in your kitchen or dining room!

 Once the moisture is below 30% the timber can be kiln-dried.
 A general rule of thumb for air drying is one year for every cm of thickness.